njari/njari.github.io/_posts/crochetcounter.markdown

 Most times the rows will be repeats - however - there are many cases where each row is unique - for instance, in the case of filet crochet and tapestry patterns.
 For a first version - a pattern and project are synonymous and a new pattern is a new project.
 If a user desires to remake a pattern, we can add a duplication option later.

+Following are 4 typical user journeys.

+## User Sign Up
+- we'll have a simple username and password system for the time being.
+- later enhance this with email verification, etc.

 ### Journey no 1 - Writing down a Pattern